 Dentures & Partial Dentures in Buffalo, NY

+In each of these cases, when the damage is irreversible, a full or partial denture can allow the mouth to return to normal function.
 Douglas Hamill DDS provides dentures, and other restorative dental services to patients throughout the greater Buffalo area.

 Many patients may prefer a fixed denture, also known as dental implant bridges, which are permanent and are secured either under or against the gum line via implants or crowns.
-However, the health of the intact teeth is crucial in the decision to use dentures, and a removable denture is better suited for mouths that are not in optimal condition to receive permanent false teeth.
+However, the health of the intact teeth is crucial in the decision, and a removable denture is better suited for mouths that are not in optimal condition to receive permanent false teeth.

 All four types of dentures have the same benefits to oral health.
 Chewing hard food and speaking with proper enunciation become increasingly difficult with fewer than the standard 28 or 32 teeth present, and dentures can both relieve the added stress on the remaining teeth and force them to not shift in position.

 An Immediate denture may be inserted into the mouth promptly after the removal of any lingering teeth, allowing for a quick resumption of daily activities, but because the gums can shift or shrink after tooth removal, a conventional denture that will better fit the mouth will have to be designed and inserted once the gums have healed.